 All data processing activity must meet one or more predefined conditions for processing to be fair and lawful.
 The Data Protection Act 1998 set out the conditions in schedule two and largely similar conditions made the jump to GDPR Article 6.

-Before GDPR, for some reason the conditions for lawful processing were misinterpreted in the HR sector and consent to HR processing was hard wired into employment contracts.
+Before GDPR, the conditions for lawful processing were misinterpreted in the HR sector and consent to HR processing was hard wired into employment contracts.
 This misguided view gained such traction that, prior to GDPR, most employment contracts contained widely worded consent clause along the lines of “agreement is irrevocably given to the use of personal data including sensitive data for whatever purpose the company in its absolute discretion may decide”.
 That type of consent clause is not going to be effective under GDPR.

 Advice from the Information Commissioner has been generally against relying on consent as grounds for lawful processing pointing out that consent should be freely given, without duress on the consenting party which makes it difficult to rely on in the context of employment, for example, where the parties to the contract have unequal bargaining power.
 The point is also made that consent should be revocable, which can leave the controller without lawful grounds for processing the data.